 Head of the Union of Islamic Courts' (UIC) 15-member executive committee.
-[8b] [10g] The UIC was expelled from Mogadishu in December 2006, and its organisation within Somalia has been effectively shattered.
-[8d] Leader of the moderate Djiboutibased wing of the Islamist ARS; member of the Abgal clan.
+[8b] [10g] The UIC was expelled from Mogadishu in December 2006, and its organisation within Somalia was effectively shattered.
+Leader of the moderate Djibouti-based wing of the Islamist ARS; member of the Abgal clan.
 Candidate for the Presidential elections of 2 February 2009.
 [8i]